 Do not try to cast regular M370, the bentonite it contains (for throwing plasticity) will make it cast very slowly.
 Plainsman produces a powder version called M370C (it has no bentonite), it has excellent casting properties.

-Suggested procedure to make a 5 kg. batch of dry material (yeilds approx 4 litres and has a water content of less than 30%):
+Suggested procedure to make a 5 kg. batch of dry material (yields approx 4 litres and has a water content of less than 30%):

 Do not add all the Darvan at once, hold a little back for fine tuning.
-Add it in small amounts to thin more if needed.
+Add it in small amounts to thin to the consistency where it can be mixed effectively and you have measure a specific gravity (by weighing, not a hydrometer).
+This recipe produces a slurry of 1.77 specific gravity after 1 hour of propellor mixing in our lab.
 Tune the amount of deflocculant such that the slurry gels after 30 minutes or so.
-This recipe produces a slurry of 1.77 specific gravity after 1 hour of propellor mixing in our lab.
 If you are a potter you may be accustomed to making casting slips of much higher water content, but if you follow this procedure you will find the performance of a properly deflocculated slurry is superior.

 Drying Shrinkage: 5.5-6.5% Water Content:21.7-22.7 Drying Factor: C120 LOI: 5.0-6.0%